nesun3/ci-cd-sap-cloud-integration/.config/README.md

->Follow External Parameter Configurations for each iflow in their respective folder.
+>Follow External Parameter Configurations for each iflow in their respective folders above.

 ## Prerequisite